ChiaraCati/FlooData/README.md

 The project aims at making a valuable reuse of idrogeological Open Data concerning the Italian Region of Emilia-Romagna.

-We first hypotyzed a relationship between idrogeological damages and the measures undertaken by different actors consdering them at local, national and (maybe) international level.
+Our first objective is to analyze if there is a relationship between idrogeological damages and the measures undertaken by different actors consdering them at local, national and (maybe) international level.

 Damages were, then, divided into two categories:

 * **Damages on the coast** (mostly damages caused by sea events)
 * **Damages on the mainland** (damages cused by floods and earth-quakes)

-This distinction was introduced as we elaborated our second hypothesys: whether there is a distinction in terms of risk perception towards these two different areas.
+This distinction was introduced as we elaborated our second objective: whether there is a distinction in terms of risk perception towards these two different areas.

 Finally information on damages has been crossed with information on different kind of interentions, mainly distinguishing